romstad/Chess.jl/docs/src/manual.md

 before trying the examples in this section.

-### Creating a game from a PGN string
+### Creating a Game From a PGN String

-Given a PGN string, the `gamefrompgn` function creates a game object from the string (throwing a `PGNException` on failure).
-By default, the return value is a `SimpleGame` containing only the moves of the game, without any comments, variations or numeric annotatin glyphs.
+Given a PGN string, the `gamefromstring` function creates a game object from the string (throwing a `PGNException` on failure).
+By default, the return value is a `SimpleGame` containing only the moves of the game, without any comments, variations or numeric annotation glyphs.
 If the optional named parameter `annotations` is `true`, the return value is a `Game` with all annotations
 included: